Ecuadorian Army and Police Dispatched to Combat Illegal Mining

 The Ecuadorian government deployed soldiers and police to protect locals and precious resources from organized crime groups that have established themselves in the northern part of the country where illegal mining is flourishing.

 press release.
 The joint operation was launched early Tuesday morning after the Ecuadorian president issued a state of emergency for the region on Monday.Nearly 2,400 soldiers and police are stationed at the La Merced de Buenos Aires Parish in Urcuquí, Ecuador, according to a government

-Authorities have since January last year arrested 809 people in connection to the mining and dismantled 92 criminal groups that had engaged in human trafficking, tax evasion, smuggling and murder while controlling the mines.
+Since January last year authorities have arrested 809 people in connection to the mining and dismantled 92 criminal groups that had engaged in human trafficking, tax evasion, smuggling and murder while controlling the mines.